mia-platform/documentation/docs/console/console-extensibility/registration.md

 The following example shows how to register the Backoffice as a Project extension.
 To reproduce it, you will need to configure the Backoffice and expose it in such a way that it can be used as an iframe.

-Before to proceed make sure you have:
+Before proceeding make sure you have:

 1. A project reachable externally, otherwise create one by referring to this [guide](/console/project-configuration/create-a-project.mdx).
 2. The `Microfrontend Composer Toolkit` application created and exposed to view the Backoffice frontend.
 Follow this section of the [guide](/microfrontend-composer/tutorials/basics.mdx#setup-the-microservices) to do so.
 3. The response from the Backoffice endpoint can be embedded within an iframe.
 See this [link](/development_suite/api-console/api-design/endpoints.md#manage-advanced-endpoint-parameters) for more information.

-Once this is done, you can register the Backoffice as extension:
+Once this is done, you can register the Backoffice as an extension:

 **Path Params**
 ```json